By Jason Watson, CPA

 Death, Divorce, Incapacitation

 Do you need one doctor?
 Two doctors?
 What is the triggering threshold?
-Traumatic brain injuries are no laughing matter of course, but you need to protect yourself if they occur.
+Traumatic brain injuries are more common that you think and therefore you need to protect yourself if they occur.
 It is not just incapacity from a mental perspective either; your business might suffer if a member cannot physically perform the role either.

 Accounting, Corporate Waste